 This follows the DirectLOGIC PLCs.
-Refer to Chapter 3 bit maps and notice that the memory addresses are numbered in octal, as well as each bit.
+Refer to the bit maps in Chapter 3 and notice that the memory addresses are numbered in octal, as well as each bit.
 The octal system is much like counting in the decimal system without the digits 8 and 9 being available.